Attributes of Great Teachers

 - The great teacher will make every effort to have open communication with parents keeping them informed of any problem with their child.
-Teachers must be available for phone calls or meeting with the parents.
+Teachers must be available for phone calls or meeting with their parents.

-- The teacher must have a thorough understanding the school’s curriculum and any other standards required by the school.
+- The teacher must have a thorough understanding of the school’s curriculum and any other standards required by the school.

 - Flexibility is also required when a lesson plan just is not working.